 The natural starting point would probably be that they should occur with the same frequency throughout the match.
 And when we say frequency, we mean number of goals per effective minute.
 Obviously, goals won’t be scored while the ball is out of play.
 And when we talk about minutes here, we mean “in game minutes”, not real time minutes.

 So, do goals actually occur with the same frequency in the 45th and 90th minutes as in the rest of the match?

 Below, we plotted the occurrence of goals per minute based on Arlington69’s data.
 At a glance, it definitely would seem that goals occur much more often – at a 4 times higher frequency – in the 45th and 90th minute as in the rest of the match.

 There is however a problem: The “45th” and “90th” minutes aren’t necessarily one minute long.

 If you look carefully a the post match report, you will notice that FIFA records all goals scored from 44:00 / 89:00 and onward as 45th / 90th minute goals.

 And it gets even more complicated: The fact that stoppage time is added to a match implies two things:

-- That the previous minutes on average contained less than 60 seconds of effective playing time per minute.
+- That the previous 45 clock minutes of that half contained less than 45 minutes of effective playing time.